Why travel makes you smarter and wiser

 In contrast, while humans evolved on the go, our ape relatives tend to stay in one place.
 Even chimpanzees, which have a nomadic impulse, only roam within about a 60 square mile area.

-Humans' "nomadic strategy meant that we were constantly confronting new environments," wrote learning expert Alison Gopnik in her book "The Gardner and the Carpenter," explaining the connection between travel and our species' brain development.
+Humans' "nomadic strategy meant that we were constantly confronting new environments," wrote learning expert Alison Gopnik in her book "The Gardener and the Carpenter," explaining the connection between travel and our species' brain development.
 "Wanderlust seems to be built into our genes."

 Travel is change, and change makes you smarter because you must adapt -- whether it's to new ideas, new situations or new challenges.
 And when you successfully apply knowledge to how you live your life, that's the basic definition of wisdom.
 Our subspecies -- the only living heirs to those nomadic early human species -- is named homo sapien sapien.
 Sapien means "wise" and the double "sapien" labels us as double wise.